kkatrio/kkatrio.github.io/about.md

 permalink: /about/
 ---

-My name is Konstantinos Katrioplas, I love coding and I love open source.
+My name is Konstantinos, and in this place I share things that intrigue me.
+Do we maybe have common interests?